Kim Possible: Tropes S to Z

 - Shell-Shocked Veteran: Mr. Barkin, especially in "Fashion Victim".

 - Ship Tease: Between Ron and Kim in many third-season episodes, leading up to a literal Last Minute Hook Up in the Grand Finale.
 Then the show was unexpectedly Un-Canceled.
 Oops.

-- The biggest offender was "Emotion Sickness," an episode that's gone on to become a fan favorite and which also teased Drakken/Shego mercilessly.
+- The biggest offender was "Emotion Sickness", which also teased Drakken/Shego mercilessly.